abstractmachines/dotfiles/README.md

 ## TODO List aliases
 - [ ] git autocomplete CLI

+- [ ] Uninstall Node from homebrew installation.
+We're using it via nvm.
+Look this up!

 - [ ] PATH: VSCode binary

 - [ ] Set a color scheme like Ham Vocke.
 - [ ] Screenfetch on new mac
 - [ ] Image of script running (dotfiles kitteh)

-## TODO Nice to have
-- [ ] Add a skip step, for scripts, e.g. "y/n, or hit s to skip this script."